Nancy18evaris/CBSE-XI-Exams/README.md

 Class: Denotes the class of the students (in this case, Class XI).
 Year: Specifies the year of the examination (2023).
 Region: Geographic region where the schools are located.
-Status: Indicates the performance status (e.g., number of students who cleared the exams).(Assuming Regd - No of students registered for the exams, Appd- No of students appeared passed the exams. (the differnce of this is the failure in examination where no information is given in the dataset)
+Status: Indicates the performance status (e.g., number of students who cleared the exams).(Assuming Regd - No of students registered for the exams, Appd- No of students appeared and passed the exams.
+The differnce of this is the failure in examination where no information is given in the dataset)
 CTSA: Number of students from the Central Tibetan School Administration.
 GOVT: Number of students from government schools.
 GOVT AIDED: Number of students from government-aided schools.